Baptism at Good Shepherd

 We celebrate the baptism of all believers!
 If you or someone in your life is interested in baptism, no matter their age, we would be honored to walk with you through that decision.

 While each situation is unique, we've hosted baptisms for older children, teens, and adults on Sunday mornings and during Claimed by God.
+Parents of infants and small children can take a scheduled class and anyone else can meet with one of our ministry leaders to prepare for the sacrament of baptism.

 The best next step you can take is to reach out to Elisabeth Lectka, who leads our family ministry teams.

-What about God Parents?
+What about Godparents?

-God parents are a welcome, but not required part of our process!
+Godparents are a welcome, but not required part of our process!

 What if I've already been baptized?